abdulhad-eng/Visualizing-With-Hadi/final-project-part-three.md

 I avoided cluttered or overly complex visuals.
 Instead, I chose layouts that prioritize clarity: clearly ordered bars, intuitive color meanings, and generous spacing around charts.
 Each visual was designed to stand alone but also connect smoothly with the narrative around it.
 In Shorthand, I used a rhythm of **image → insight → explanation** to keep the reader engaged.
 The pacing moves gradually from global trends to cultural differences and finishes with a philosophical contrast.
 Overall, the design direction focused on making data emotionally resonant and visually accessible.

+# References
+All source references are included directly in the Shorthand story under the **"Sources & References"** section.
+No additional references were used in this Part III write-up.

 ## AI acknowledgements
 I used AI tools (ChatGPT) within course guidelines to support specific parts of the project — including refining narrative structure, debugging code, generating design alternatives, and improving readability.
 All analysis decisions, interpretations, and final edits were made by me.